Mare Nostrum (1926 film): Plot

 Meanwhile, young Esteban leaves home without permission to find his father.
 After a week waiting for Ulysses at his lodgings, Esteban goes back to Barcelona aboard the Californian, a British passenger ship.
 However, the boy is killed when the Californian is sunk by the U-35.
 Ulysses learns of his son's fate from a survivor, and realizes to his grief his role in the tragedy.
 He vows to avenge his boy.

 Upon hearing of the death, Freya sends Ulysses a letter denouncing the barbarity of the act; it is intercepted by Doctor Fedelmann.
 That, along with Freya's admission she has fallen in love with Ulysses, convinces Fedelmann that her subordinate can no longer be trusted.
-She sends Freya to Marseilles, intending to betray her to the French.
+She sends Freya to Marseille, intending to betray her to the French.
 Freya suspects as much, and begs Ulysses to take her to safety aboard his ship.
 Ulysses is torn, but a vision of his son shaking his head makes him refuse.
 Freya is later captured, convicted, and shot by a firing squad at dawn.

 As he is leaving Freya's apartment, Ulysses encounters Count Kaledine.
 After a brief struggle, he chases Kaledine through the streets, gathering a mob.
 Kaledine is caught and taken into custody.

 Ulysses then employs the Mare Nostrum in the service of the Allies, arming her with a deck gun, replacing his crew with French military sailors, and transporting munitions to Salonica.
 Only longtime family friend and sea cook Caragol refuses to leave him.
 On the voyage, they are intercepted by the U-35.
 With the Mare Nostrum torpedoed and doomed, Ulysses mans the abandoned deck gun and sinks the U-35.
 As Ulysses descends into the ocean depths, Amphitrite rises to embrace and kiss him.